The current members of the NAMDET Board are:

 Lead area: Website & Chairman of NAMDET

 In 1986, Paul completed his apprenticeship and HNC in Electronic Engineering and started his NHS career as a medical technical officer in Cardiff Royal Infirmary.
 He worked for 17 years as a medical electronics engineer and in 2003 he was appointed as the lead for medical device training in Swansea and currently works in Morriston Hospital, ABM University Health Board (Abertawe Bro Morgannwg) leading the medical device training team in one of the largest health Boards in Wales.
-He is the chairman of his organisation’s Infusion Devices Group and ENFit (Enteral Feeding Connectors) group, as well as being a member of the Safer Sharps Group, Product Evaluation Group, Medical Devices Committee and Medicines Policy review group.
+He is the chairman of his organisation’s Infusion Devices Group and ENFit (Enteral Feeding Connectors) group, as well as being a member of the Safer Sharps Group, Neuraxial connectors group, paediatric risk committee, product evaluation group, medical devices committee and medicines policy review group.

 Paul also has a diploma in leadership and management plus a first class honours degree in education and training.
 He has written and published articles on equipment management and his work around infusion therapy and presented his research work at many national and international conferences.

 From February to September 2017 Paul was seconded to NHS Improvement as the Patient Safety Lead for Medical Devices and worked on a number of key projects including; Patient Safety Alert & supportive information for Neuraxial connectors and coroners reports on alcohol hand gel and portable oxygen cylinders safety.
 He is now a member of the National MDSO Editorial Board and recently appointed to NHS Improvement National Patient Safety Response Panel

 Paul is also a member of IPEM’s (Institute of Physics and Engineering in Medicine) Clinical Engineering Special Interest Group (CESIG), a CPD auditor and Moderator for their Clinical Technologist training programme.